Last updated on June 27, 2023

 ~ Invented in Calgary in the 1960s, the Caesar is considered Canada’s national cocktail.
 Made with vodka, clam juice, tomato juice, spices and Worcestershire sauce, it is typically served in a glass rimmed with celery salt and garnished with a celery stalk, olives, and lime.

-~ Parts of Canada has fertile farming land that is perfect for vineyards.
+~ Parts of Canada have fertile farming land that is perfect for vineyards.
 Notable wine is produced in British Columbia, Ontario, Quebec, and Nova Scotia.

 ~ Canada is the world’s largest exporter of maple products (almost exclusively from Quebec), accounting for approximately 71 percent of the world’s maple syrup exports.